Some random notes on the CVS interface, or, how to make proper usernames appear in CVS ID strings.

 anonymous CVS access except on a developer site, in which case the

-access and there's no need to
+developers would have real ssh access and there's no need to

 protect parts of the tree anyway.